dgodovich/personal_logseq/pages/Systematic functional analysis of the Caenorhabditis elegans genome using RNAi.md

 - Attachments
 	- [PDF](zotero://select/library/items/E3HSPTKY) {{zotero-imported-file E3HSPTKY, "Kamath et al. - 2003 - Systematic functional analysis of the Caenorhabditis elegans genome using RNAi.pdf"}}
+- Bruh you can just feed worms RNA
 -
 -
 - 1) What distinguishes forward from reverse genetics - which is this?